yfish1/SST23/README.md

 # Journey

 We first started with following a tutorial to setup the project.
 The setup went well and started up (locally) without problems.
 However, there were still some bugs, for example you couldn’t give a decimal number in the price column, we fixed this bug by alternating the regex.
 After fixing some minor bugs, we tried to host our project.
 This part took a lot of time of our hand.
 We tried to use AWS since this method was introduced in one of our classes, but we quickly realized that it was way too complicated, so we went further with Netlify but this was a fail too.
 After those 2 methods we chose for azure, a quite simple method, we thought.
 First we had to setup the azure account, to do this we had to verify our account as student.
-When we succeeded, we had to buy the license for azure with the 100 dollars we were given.
+When we succeeded, we were given a student license.
 After this we made a resource group and published our project.
 Unfortunately it failed, we got an error.

 ![alt_text](https://github.com/yfish1/SST23/blob/main/errorDevelopment.png)